howistart/howistart-hakyll/posts/elixir/1/index.md

 [3]
 ```

 Our portal transfer seems to work as expected.
 Note that the data is in reverse order in the left/orange door in the example above.
-That is expected because we want the end of the list (in this case the number 3) to be the first data pushed into the right/blue door.
+That is expected because we want the end of the list (in this case the number `3`) to be the first data pushed into the right/blue door.

-One difference in the snippet above, compared to the one we saw at the beginning of this tutorial, is that our portal is currently being printed as a struct: `%Portal{left: :orange, right: :blue}`.
-It would be nice if we actually had a printed representation of the portal transfer, allowing us to see the portal process as we push data.
+We have made some good progress in our implementation, so now let's work a bit on the presentation.
+Currently the Portal being printed as a struct: `%Portal{left: :orange, right: :blue}`.
+It would be nice if we actually had a printed representation of the portal transfer, allowing us to see the portal processes as we push data.

 That's what we will do next.